JohnCGriffin/merkatilo-cpp/README.md

 The merkatilo time-series library implementations address personal financial computing research requirements.
 This is the C++ implementation.
-As a C++ library, it's not useful interactively; for that, use the Python or Racket implementation.
-However, because the routines parallel the interpreted implementations, converting from a script to C++ code is not difficult.
+As a C++ library, it's not useful interactively; for that purpose, use the Python or Racket implementation.

 The purpose of this library is financial computing research and education, not trading with material funds at risk.
 Use it accordingly.